Two fluid anisotropic dark energy models in a scale invariant theory: Summary and Conclusions

-The present model mostly favours a phantom energy dominated universe with the dark energy equation of state lying primarily below the phantom divide i.e. $\omega_d < -1$.
-In the power law model, the dark energy EoS parameter becomes time independent for two specific choices of $\varepsilon$ namely $\varepsilon = 0$ and $-1/3$.
+The present model mostly favours a phantom phase with $\omega_d$ lying primarily below the phantom divide i.e. $\omega_d < -1$.
+The dark energy EoS parameter becomes time independent for two specific choices of $\varepsilon$ namely $\varepsilon = 0$ and $-1/3$ in power law model.
 For $\varepsilon = 0$, the model behaves like a cosmological constant with $\omega_d = -1$.
 With a decrease in the value of $\varepsilon$ in the negative domain, the DE EoS decrease to acquire more phantom energy.
 In the de Sitter model, we get interesting results for the dynamic evolution of the DE EoS parameter. $\omega_d$ decreases initially and after attaining a negative peak at certain cosmic time it again increases to exit from a catastrophic situation.
 At late phase of time it becomes constant.
-This behaviour is similar to a phantom inflation in little rip model with the phantom field monotonically rolling over a power law potential.
 It is interesting to note that, this situation only occurs when we considered a scale invariant theory of gravity but in the absence of scale invariance in the field equations, no such behaviour is seen.
 In the absence of scale invariance, the DE equation of state parameter decreases rapidly in the phantom region with $\omega_d < -1$.
-The presence of a non interacting bulk viscous fluid does not affect a lot to the dynamics of the DE EoS in the de Sitter model.
+Bulk viscosity does not affect appreciably to the dynamics in the de Sitter model.

-In the present work, we observed that the scale invariant theory used to reconstruct anisotropic dark models, present more interesting results favouring phantom kind of behaviour and is consistent with the recent observations concerning the late time acceleration of the universe where phantom field is believed to play greater role in the cosmic dynamics.
+In the present work, we observed that the scale invariant theory used to reconstruct anisotropic dark models, present more interesting results favouring phantom kind of behaviour and in conformity to recent observations.
 From our work, it is certain that pressure anisotropies in the dark energy fluid play some important and interesting roles in dark energy models.
 However, more involved investigation of the role of the pressure anisotropy should be carried out for further understanding of the cosmic mechanism.